 How our self-funded NGO survives

-Since Project SafeCom started operating in 2001, and was officially incorporated under West Australian legislation as a not-for-profit entity, income has been generated from periodical pledges, once-off donations, membership fees, and sales through the website; and from proceeds of events and fundraisers.
+Since those beginnings, income has been generated from periodical pledges, once-off donations, membership fees, and sales through the website; and from proceeds of events and fundraisers.

 In addition, we also actively seek sponsorships when we organise our events, either sponsorships "in kind" or financial sponsorships.
 Below on this page are the logo's and links for those organisations that have sponsored us since we started operating in 2001.